ewth/murdoch-pilotplant/README.md

 This is an object-oriented MATLAB program to control the Murdoch University Engineering Pilot Plant.

+Authors: Ewan Thompson, Andrew Ebbett, Aydan Willshire.

+## Background

 Created as part of ENG445: Instrumentation and Control Systems Design.

 Within the Instrumentation and Control Engineering major.

 Under the supervision and with the assistance of Dr Linh Vu.

-Authors: Ewan Thompson, Andrew Ebbett, Aydan Willshire.

 Murdoch University, Semester 1, 2021.